La Plata: Education

 Students come to these four universities from every part of Argentina and other countries, giving the city a rich young multicultural lifestyle.

-There is also an international school for translators, Traductorado.

-Architecture and the composition of the city
+City layout and architecture

-La Plata is a planned city, characterized by a strict grid crossed with diagonal avenues.
-The two major diagonals, 73 and 74, cross the city from east to west and from north to south, respectively.
-They converge in Plaza Moreno at the center of the city.
-This square houses the foundation stone and is the main square of the city.
-To either side are the City Hall and cathedral of La Plata.
+La Plata is a planned city, characterized by a strict grid of square blocks, with diagonal avenues running across.
+The two major diagonals, 73 and 74, go across the city from east to west and from north to south, respectively, and converge right in the city's center at Plaza Moreno.
+This square houses the so-called "foundation stone" and is the main square of the city.
+To its sides are located the City Hall and the cathedral of La Plata.
 Highlights of the city are the Museum of Natural Sciences, the building of the Interior, the Provincial Legislature, the new theater and the hippodrome.
 Many of these buildings were built at the time of the founding of the city, following an international call for proposals.

 Another work is the parent company of Banco de la Provincia de Buenos Aires, located between the streets 6, 7, 46 and 47.
 This building was designed by architects Juan A. Buschiazzo and Luis Viglione.
 It opened on 19 April 1886, being amended in 1913 and in the 1970s.

 It is a very green city, with its largest park being the "Paseo del Bosque" (or simply 'the forest').
 Twenty-two other parks and squares contain much of the city's trees and greenery.
 Other landmarks include the lake, the Martin Fierro amphitheater, the Parque Pereyra Iraola, the Zoo and Botanical Garden, the Victorian astronomical observatory, and the Natural History Museum.
 One notable attraction is the Children's Republic, which is said to have inspired Walt Disney to build Disneyland after he visited it during a trip to Argentina.

 In 1977 the city lost one of its most valuable monuments to a fire: the Teatro Argentino de La Plata, predominantly built in a neoclassic style.
 After the fire, a new brutalist style theater was built in its place.
-The city also has the Estadio Ciudad de La Plata, a stadium influenced by modern High-tech architecture, planned and built after a national competition during the 1970s.
-It was amended in a subsequent project to expand capacity and include a roof.
-The construction of a semitransaparent deck of kevlar and plastic resins was finished in January 2011.
+The Estadio Ciudad de La Plata, a stadium influenced by modern high-tech architecture, is located in the city.
+It was planned and built after a national competition during the 1970s.
+The stadium received repairs and amendments in a subsequent project to expand its capacity, and also to rebuild the roof in sectors that had been destroyed by storms.
+The construction of a semitransparent deck of Kevlar and plastic resins was finished in January 2011.

 La Plata has one commercial airport, Aeropuerto de La Plata, which is not served by any airlines.